freeradical13/freeradical13.github.io/index.md

 ## Organic Chemistry

-An [organic compound][] is a compound that has Carbon and organic chemistry is the study of Carbon-based compounds.
-Historically, organic meant produced by [lifeforms][life], although it's now known that some Carbon-based molecules may be produced outside of lifeforms, but this ambiguous term "organic" has persisted.
-Carbon-based compounds that are considered to be lifeforms are called [organisms][].
+An [organic compound][] is an ambiguous term that historically described a compound that contains Carbon and is related to [organisms][].
+An organism is an entity with the properties of [life][].
+Even the traditional definition of organic was loose because Carbon Dioxide (<code>CO<sub>2</sub></code>) is considered inorganic even though it contains Carbon and is produced by some organisms.
+In addition, some (or perhaps all) organic compounds may be produced outside of organisms.
+The modern definition of organic retains these ambiguities, but in general, most Carbon-based compounds are considered organic.
+Carbon has four unpaired valence electrons and can create bonds in four different, equally spaced directions, allowing for a wide variety of compounds.

 [Hydrocarbons][] are organic molecules composed of Carbon and Hydrogen atoms.
 The electronegativities between Hydrogen and Carbon are close enough (2.2 and 2.55, respectively, on the [Pauling scale][]) that [hydrocarbons are generally considered non-polar][hydrocarbons non-polar] and therefore generally hydrophobic.